wojciech11/se_cloud_app_administration_and_development/05_slides/README.md

 - Shall we speed up?
 We did not have any incident, we can move faster.
 - Shall we slow down?
 E.g., two incident, close to violate/or not delivering our SLA, we slow down.

+We track SLA vs SLIs to tell us where we are.

 ## Runbooks

 Best practices: